Troubleshooting: Custom Server Won’t Provision and is Stuck at 10%.

 Step 1.
 Create an OVH account

-OVH have different options for different countries.
+OVH has different options for different countries.
 You can choose the country that makes sense for you, but often this will likely be your country of residence if that’s available.

 Just a note on billing here in step 1 as OVH have some requirements before they’ll allow your first order to go through.
 It’s a hassle that some may not wish to bother with.